 - Nearest Tube: St. James’s Park, Green Park, Hyde Park Corner

-- Open: 9:45 to 18:00 in August and September when the Queen at Balmoral Castle in Scotland for her annual holiday and on selected dates during winter and spring.
+- Open: 9:45 to 18:00 in August and September when the King is at Balmoral Castle in Scotland for his annual holiday and on selected dates during winter and spring.

 - Price: Family £64 Family (2 adults and 3 under 17s), adult £25 child £14, under fives are free.